mkalendertr/videolization/README.md

 ## Citation

-If you use the Thinker framework, you must cite:
+If you use the Videolization framework, you must cite:

 > Kalender, M., Eren, M.T., Wu, Z. et al.
 > Videolization: knowledge graph based automated video generation from web content